shorebirdtech/docs/docs/faq.md

 Yes.
 One could imagine running a server to distribute the updates separately from the general internet, but some form of network connectivity is required to transport updates to the devices.

+### How is Shorebird affected by lack of network connectivity?

+Shorebird updater (included in your application when you build your app with Shorebird) is designed to be resilient to network connectivity issues.
+When the application launches it alerts the Shorebird updater, which spawns a separate thread to make a network request to Shorebird's servers and ask for an update.
+We intentionally use a separate thread to avoid affecting blocking anything else the application might be doing.
+If the network request fails or times out, the updater will simply try to check again next time the application launches.

+Shorebird command line tools (e.g. `shorebird patch`) require network connectivity to function.
+If you are using Shorebird to distribute your app, you should ensure that your CI system has network connectivity.

 ### What happens if a user doesn't update for a long time and misses an update?